Chiefs beat Patriots 27-17 to thrill Taylor Swift, Swifties in crowd

+“That was sweet,” said Mahomes, who guessed that he hadn’t lined up with his hand on the turf since running the 40-yard dash at the NFL combine before he was drafted seven years ago.
+“That play was awesome.
+That’s a hard team to score on in the red zone.
+One of the best.”

-FOXBOROUGH, Mass.
-(AP) — Running back Jerick McKinnon threw for one touchdown and ran for another, and Patrick Mahomes passed for 305 yards and two scores to help Kansas City beat the New England Patriots 27-17 on Sunday in front of Chiefs superfan Taylor Swift.
+Mahomes passed for 305 yards and threw two TD passes of his own to help the defending Super Bowl champions snap a two-game losing streak, thrilling Chiefs superfan Taylor Swift and all the Swifties in New England with a 27-17 victory.

-With the pop star — and a whole bunch of Swifties — in the crowd, the defending Super Bowl champions snapped a two-game losing streak and maintained control of the AFC West race.
-Kansas City tight end Travis Kelce, who is in a relationship with Swift, caught five passes for 28 yards, but also had a potential touchdown bounce off his hands.
+With the pop star in a luxury suite watching current beau Travis Kelce – and a whole bunch of her fans at the stadium just to see her – the Kansas City tight end caught five passes for 28 yards, but also had a potential touchdown bounce off his hands.

+McKinnon also ran for a touchdown and Rashee Rice caught nine passes for 91 yards and one touchdown.
+Clyde Edwards-Helaire had a season-high 101 yards from scrimmage and leaped in the back of the end zone to bring down a high Mahomes TD pass as the Chiefs (9-5) opened a two-game lead in the AFC West over the Broncos, who lost on Saturday to Detroit.

+“When you’re as close as the AFC is right now, wins are hard to get.
+And they’re important,” Chiefs coach Andy Reid said, noting that New England has lost seven games by one score.
+“This Patriots team is so close.
+They’re doing a nice job with their defense.
+They’re salty.”

 Bailey Zappe, making his third straight start in place of benched first-round draft pick Mac Jones, completed 23 of 31 passes for 180 yards for the Patriots.
-New England (3-11) lost for the sixth time in seven games and remains in contention for one of the top two picks in next year’s NFL draft.
+New England (3-11) lost for the sixth time in seven games and – with Carolina’s victory – moved just one game back in the race for the No. 1 overall draft pick.

 In what could be the penultimate home game of coach Bill Belichick’s tenure, the six-time Super Bowl champions took a 10-7 lead before allowing 20 straight points.

+“It’s wild to even think about.
+But I’ve got a feeling that guy still has some football left in him,” Kelce said.
+I’ve got all the respect in the world for that guy.
+Every single time I go up against him, it’s the toughest job in the NFL, to go up against a Belichick defense.”

-Fans filed in carrying posters shouting out to Swift; others lined up along the ramps and walkways hoping she would pass by on her way to the luxury boxes.
-Kelce himself walked past a Swift banner that was hanging under the seats commemorating top acts that have come to Gillette Stadium.
+Fans filed in carrying signs shouting out to Swift; others lined up along the ramps and walkways hoping she would pass by on her way to the luxury boxes.
+Kelce himself walked past a Swift poster commemorating top acts that have come to Gillette Stadium.

 Swift, who is on a break from her Eras Tour, was shown on the scoreboard early in the second quarter, wearing a Chiefs knit cap and sweatshirt.
 The crowd shrieked; she stuck out her tongue playfully, waved and blew the fans a kiss.